Many of my initial meetings with clients start with something like, “our software is clunky, outdated and needs a facelift.”

-But first, an analogy that is not the typical “iceberg hiding hidden pains beneath the surface” image: Lifestyle TV shows.
-There’s a reason that shows like What Not to Wear, Extreme Makeover: Home Edition, Restaurant Impossible and The Profit all end in tears: the work of these designers and consultants is bigger than simply updating the outward appearance of someone’s outfit, home, business, or restaurant.
-The shows focus on deeper issues that uncover how the person, home or business got to where they are today—and that is where the consultant begins.
-They start on the surface, then work backwards through their business or personal life, then to understand how they got to where they are today.
+Take lifestyle TV shows for example.
+Shows like What Not to Wear, Extreme Makeover: Home Edition, Restaurant Impossible and The Profit all end in tears.
+Why?
+Because the work of these designers and consultants is bigger than simply updating the outward appearance of someone’s outfit, home, business or restaurant.
+The shows focus on deeper issues that uncover how the person, home or business got to where they are today — and that is where the consultant begins.
+They start on the surface, then work backwards through their business or personal life to understand how they got to where they are.

-Just like the subjects of these shows, most software renovation efforts start because it looks outdated and works poorly.
-But a great renovation will uncover deeper issues and greater opportunities.
-This is what’s really behind outdated software:
+Just like the subjects of these shows, most software renovation efforts start because the product looks outdated and works poorly.
+But a successful renovation will uncover deeper issues and greater opportunities.

-In this article, I’m going to work backward from usability to identify the ways outdated software can negatively affect a business and how to overcome these challenges.
-I’ll start with problems affecting users and work backwards through sales and marketing, then through internal development to show the interrelated problems (and opportunities) that outdated software creates for businesses.
+In this article, I’ll work backward from usability to identify the ways outdated software can negatively affect a business, starting with problems affecting users and moving to sales and marketing.
+Then, I’ll dive into internal development to show the interrelated problems (and opportunities) that outdated software creates for businesses.
 Finally, I’ll pose some solutions.

-Decreasing active usage indicates that your users are likely accomplishing their goals in another way.
-Or, to put it more seriously, users are starting to find workarounds so they don’t have to use your software.
-This is obviously bad for business.
+Decreasing usage means your users are likely accomplishing their goals without your software.
+Less activity is bad for business.

 - Are your daily active users decreasing?